 That legal advice had given me false hope that things would somehow work out.
 Everyone I spoke to sympathized, “That doesn’t seem right.
 They can’t do that to you.”
 In the back of my mind, I rationalized, “Even if things don’t work out, I’ll simply get another teaching job.”

 But, when my legal appeal actually failed (actually, it was rejected, but that’s another story), a thought I’d never had before surfaced: 25 years of being in the classroom had worn me out.
 What if I were lucky enough to find another university teaching position?
-I’d have to start all over, and I’d still have no job security.
+I’d have to start all over and still have no job security.
 Not exactly appealing, to say the least.

 For the past 25 years, I’ve been spotting and correcting errors in my students’ writing.
 Perhaps that’s why simple typos and obvious grammar mistakes “in the wild” here in Korea drive me crazy.
-Misspelled words on signs, apostrophes used with reckless abandon in ads, and capital letters used (or not) at the whim of the author.
-These all scream out to me that someone didn’t care enough to do the job properly.
+Misspelled words on signs, apostrophes used with reckless abandon in ads, and capital letters used (or not) at the whim of the author—these all scream out to me that someone didn’t care enough to do the job properly.

-Native speakers can instantly and easily spot obvious errors They jump out at you.
+Native speakers can often instantly and easily spot obvious errors They jump out at you.
 Did you catch the missing period at the end of the first sentence in this paragraph? 😉 I’d be mortified if I hadn’t used a Korean speaker to proofread my Korean copy, only for a Korean customer to point out an error on my menu.
 Being the anal perfectionist I am (ask my wife), I’d have to go to great expense to get the menus reprinted.

 Subscribe to this blog to find out how.